How to achieve your health goals: A step-by-step guide

 Today, stick to your guns and eat healthily.
 Please note that to be healthy you do not need to starve and only eat a vegetable for instance.
 No. Eating healthy is a lifestyle.
 It is not a fad.

-Look at your written goals, to keep yourself grounded to your health goals.
+Look at your written goals, to keep yourself grounded in your health goals.
 You need to be able to play with those grandbabies, for example.

 # 9 Celebrate Success